Portugal Company Registration: Complete Guide

 The first step involved in company registration in Portugal is to select the type of business structure that you wish to establish in Portugal.

-2. Select and reserve the name
+2. Select and reserve the name for your business

 Once you have decided on the type of company you wish to incorporate in Portugal, it is essential to select a name for the company.
 The selected name must be verified and reserved at the Portuguese Trade Register.
 This is done to ensure that the selected name is original and available, and not already being used by any other companies.

-3. Develop the Article of Association
+3. Develop the Article of Association of the firm

 Before incorporating the firm, it is essential to draft an Article of Association of the firm.
 The Article of Association is used to define the duties and operations of the firm.
 Along with that, the corporation’s name, capital, and connections are also defined in the Article of Association.